 Voyage(r): A Tourist Map to Japan (2000)

 This book evolved from an earlier one-ofa- kind book entitled Hiroshima, Hopes and Dreams, 1996–1997, which is housed in the University of Vermont Special Collections.
-In this diary-like artist’s book, Sligh recounts a trip to Japan through a thoughtfully constructed montage of photography, texts, and abstract gestural paintings.
+In this diary-like artist’s book, with an artistic book cover design to match, Sligh recounts a trip to Japan through a thoughtfully constructed montage of photography, texts, and abstract gestural paintings.
 In personal and poetic musings, the author ponders her relationship to Japanese culture, both as a first-time visitor and as an African American woman.

 It Wasn’t Little Rock, Revisited (2015)